Home

 Even in these cases — depending on the specific circumstances — you do not need to use a funeral home.
 For example, if the body is being transported immediately and is kept cool, it may not need to be embalmed to be taken to another city or province.

 Theoretically, there is no reason why an autopsied body can't be brought home after the coroner has closed the body.
-If your person's death is likely to incur any of these circumstances, it is wise to check out the rules of your municipality or province in advance: and if you are having difficulty getting clear answers or permission, please feel free to contact us — and we will do as much as we can to help you figure out how to have your person's wishes granted.
+If your person's death is likely to be autopsied, it is wise to check out the rules of your municipality or province in advance: and if you are having difficulty getting clear answers or permission, please feel free to contact us — and we will do as much as we can to help you figure out how to have your person's wishes granted.

 (return to top)